nebulousman/NLP-training-dataset/README.md

 # NLP-training-dataset
-build dataset for training NLP model
+This is a work in progress.
+Objective is to build a dataset of articles and corresponding subject categories for purpose of training a model to lable unseen articles.